-Financial Aid Application - All accepted applicants are expected to make adequate

-- financial arrangements.
-Applicants wishing to apply for financial aid through the University must submit a Financial Aid Application.
+- Scholarships & Grants Application All accepted applicants are expected to make adequate financial arrangements.
+Applicants wishing to apply for scholarships and grants through the University must submit a Scholarships and Grants Application.
 Specific opportunities for financial assistance through the University are listed in the Financial Information section of this Catalogue. - Ministry Placement Site The M.A.
 (Pastoral Theology) is an "in-ministry" degree.
 Each student will be required to invest a minimum of 20 hours each week in church-related ministry (on either a paid or volunteer basis).
-Applicants who do not have a ministry placement site should contact the Associate Vice President for Graduate Studies for assistance in finding one as part of the enrolment process.
-A Kingswoodapproved ministry colleague at the church or ministry will be asked to partner with the student, and sign a formal Ministry Placement agreement to that effect.
-This form must be completed and submitted to the Enrolment Office before final acceptance into program.
+Applicants who do not have a ministry placement site should contact the Program Director for assistance in finding one as part of the enrolment process.
+A Kingswood-approved ministry colleague at the church or ministry will be asked to partner with the student and sign a formal Ministry Placement agreement to that effect.
+This form must be completed and submitted to the Enrolment Office before final acceptance into the program.